altmp/docs/docs/ServerAPI/nodejs/modules/events/index.md

 ```

 ### metaChange
-When an entities meta values change on the server.
+Called when an entities meta value changes.
 ```
 alt.on('metaChange', (entity, key, value) => {